 C_LoginUser

-CK_DEFINE_FUNCTION(CK_RV, C_LoginUser)( CK_SESSION_HANDLE hSession,
+CK_DECLARE_FUNCTION(CK_RV, C_LoginUser)( CK_SESSION_HANDLE hSession,

 CK_USER_TYPE userType,

 CK_UTF8CHAR_PTR pPin,

 CK_ULONG ulPinLen,

 CK_UTF8CHAR_PTR pUsername,

 CK_ULONG ulUsernameLen );

 C_LoginUser logs a user into a token. hSession is a session handle; userType is the user type; pPin points to the user’s PIN; ulPinLen is the length of the PIN, pUsername points to the user name, ulUsernameLen is the length of the user name.
 This standard allows PIN and user name values to contain any valid UTF8 character, but the token may impose subset restrictions.